SEDE VACANTE 1370

 From the beginning of his reign Pope Urban had designs for a crusade.
 His chosen leader, unfortunately, was King John II of France.
 John had had unfortunate experiences in warfare, and, with a vigorous enemy close at hand, across the Channel, he was not eager to chase after the Turk.
 In any case, John II returned to captivity in England after the dishonorable escape of his hostage and son, Louis, and died on April 8, 1364.
 In order to bring peace to Europe so that his crusading project could prosper, Urban also decided to make peace in Italy, by persuading Bernabo Visconti to withdraw from Bologna and other papal territory in exchange for a huge financial subsidy (February 1364).
 This was despite the fact that Cardinal Gil Albornoz was making headway in northern Italy against the Visconti.
 It was not a statesmanlike move on the part of the Papacy.
 But Pope Urban V had finally done what his predecessors for sixty-five years had promised to do: return to Rome.
 In May of 1366, the Emperor Charles IV had visited Avignon and provided the Pope with many arguments and promises in favor of the project.
 He was, of course, eager to get the pope as far away as possible from French domination.
 Over stiff opposition from the Cardinals and Curia, the Pope departed Avignon on April 30, 1367.
-Five of the cardinals followed him; the rest stayed behind in Avignon; the rest accompanied the Pope ("Prima Vita Urbani V," "Secunda VIta," Baluzius I, 376, 406).
+Five of the cardinals stayed behind in Avignon; the rest accompanied the Pope ("Prima Vita Urbani V," "Secunda VIta," Baluzius I, 376, 406).